-Human health, happiness and wellbeing are a part of our sustainability approach at Cornell.
-The "7 Dimensions of Wellbeing" at Cornell is our holistic approach to human health, happiness, physical and mental wellbeing, and tools for financial, environmental, cultural, and occupational success.
+Human health, happiness, and wellbeing are a part of our sustainability approach at Cornell.
+The "7 Dimensions of Wellbeing" is our holistic approach to human health, happiness, physical and mental wellbeing, and tools for financial, environmental, cultural, and occupational success.

-At Cornell, we recognize the importance of fostering an environment in which individuals can prosper in every area of their lives.
+At Cornell, we recognize the importance of fostering an environment where individuals can prosper in every area of their lives.
 In 2018 Cornell launched a comprehensive framework for approaching wellbeing and human health.

 The Seven Dimensions of Wellbeing include Mental Health, Relationships, Physical Wellbeing, Cultural Support, Environmental Health, Occupational Success, and Financial Health.
 We strive to fully satisfy each dimension of human wellbeing through campus-wide collaboration, student and staff/faculty engagement, and education and training.

-Our Sustainability Framework includes people as one of four "bottom lines" we must consider for sustainable business decision making.
+Cornell's Quadruple Bottom Line Sustainability Framework embeds human wellbeing — people — as a critical element of sustainability decision-making at all campus levels.
 All of the Seven Dimensions of Wellbeing are considered as part of this framework.